-A GCSE Level Subject Choices Form accompanies this booklet.
-Please make your subject choices on this sheet and return it to your Form Teacher by the deadline indicated.
+Please make your subject choices on the GCSE Level Subject Choices Form and return it to your Form Teacher by the deadline indicated.
 You should discuss your choices with your parents.
 You must remember that even though you are indicating your subject choices now, not all combinations will be possible and it may be necessary for you to make changes.
 You will be notified by staff if any issues arise.